 If you need recipe suggestions for leveraging this sweet and sour mix, which comes in a 1.75-liter bottle, the brand offers an array of quirky recipes on the bottle, including a California lemonade with grenadine, orange juice, vodka, gin, and brandy.

-Best for Margaritas: LAVA Sweet and Sour Mix
+What to Look for in Sweet and Sour Mix

 Why Trust The Spruce Eats?